Nannerch: History

-Nannerch (pronounced Nan-er-ch Welsh) is one of the ancient parishes of Flintshire, made up of the townships of Trellan, Trefechan, Trecwm and Tre Penbedw.
+Nannerch (pronounced Nan-er-ch in Welsh) is one of the ancient parishes of Flintshire, made up of the townships of Trellan, Trefechan, Trecwm and Tre Penbedw.

 It is an ancient village, sitting on bedrock of Carboniferous Limestone, overlain by glacial boulder clay with glacial hollows.
 The limestone has been used in the construction of many local buildings.
 The ruins of Iron Age hill forts at Pen-y-Cloddiau and Moel Arthur are situated in the nearby hills.

 The Church

 The church, which is dedicated to St. Michael and All Angels, was consecrated on 29 September 1853.
 It is the third church known to have been built on the site.
 The curved wall of the graveyard indicates the ancient origins of the churches.
 The present church was designed by Thomas W. Wyatt, of London, the architect of the neighbouring churches of Brynford and Gorsedd.
-Services open to everyone are held in the church at 9.30 am each Sunday.
-'Fifth Sunday' services rotate around churches in the Bro Famau group of churches of which St. Michael's church is a member.
+Services are held each Sunday, with 'Fifth Sunday' services rotating around the Bro Famau group of churches of which St. Michael's is a member.